mvilrokx/autd-js-front-end-dev-guide/chapter-9/README.md

 # Quick Start
-I'm sure you don't want to go through this whole guide everytime you start a new JavaScript project, so I've summerized everything to get you going quickly into as few steps as possible in this chapter.
+I'm sure you don't want to go through this whole guide every time you start a new JavaScript project, so I've summarized everything to get you going quickly in as few steps as possible in this chapter.

 >If _even this_ is _too much_ for you, there is actually a starter-project included in this repository, under the ```Code``` folder, called ```newProject```.
-You could use that as a starter template for your projects, just copy it and rename the ```newProject ``` folder to your project name, cd into that folder and run:
+You could use that as a starter template for your projects.
+Just copy it and rename the ```newProject ``` folder to your project name, cd into that folder and run:
 >
 >```bash
 >$ npm init
 >```

-I am going to assume that you have [Node.js (and npm)](https://nodejs.org/en/download/) installed, if not please do so now.
+I am going to assume that you have [Node.js (and npm)](https://nodejs.org/en/download/) installed.
+If not, please do so now.

 ## Prepare Your Project